KRWCLASSIC/YellowToolbox/readme.md

 ## Commands

-Just ping the bot for the ones that are acutally safe to use.
+Just ping the bot for the ones that are actually safe to use.

 ## Contributing